ictnlp/awesome-transformer/README.md

 Because transformer's original implementation should run on **8 GPU** to replicate corresponding result, where each GPU loads one batch and after forward propagation 8 batch's loss is summed to execute backward operation, so we can **accumulate every 8 batch's loss** to execute backward operation if we **only have 1 GPU** to imitate this process and so on.
 This trick is implemented in <a href="#accum_count">OpenNMT-py</a> `-accum_count`

-I recommend using [sacrebleu](https://github.com/awslabs/sockeye/tree/master/contrib/sacrebleu), which should be equivalent to `mteval-v13a.pl` but more convenient,  to calculate bleu score and report the signature as `BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)` for easy reproduction.
+We recommend using [sacrebleu](https://github.com/awslabs/sockeye/tree/master/contrib/sacrebleu), which should be equivalent to `mteval-v13a.pl` but more convenient,  to calculate bleu score and report the signature as `BLEU+case.mixed+lang.de-en+test.wmt17 = 32.97 66.1/40.2/26.6/18.1 (BP = 0.980 ratio = 0.980 hyp_len = 63134 ref_len = 64399)` for easy reproduction.
 **Note that sacrebleu already has an inner-tokenizer, so the text should be untokenized version.**

 The transformer paper's original model settings can be found in [tensor2tensor transformer.py](https://github.com/tensorflow/tensor2tensor/blob/master/tensor2tensor/models/transformer.py).
 For example, You can find `base model configs` in`transformer_base_v2` function.